unkokaeru/digital-garden/content/index.md

 This Knowledge Cottage is not a creation in isolation, but a homely haven built from the wisdom of many before me.
 The concepts of the [[Memory Palace]], the [[Digital Garden]], and the [[Zettelkasten]] have influenced the design of this cottage.

-Their principles of association, organic growth, and interconnected knowledge have guided the design and nurturing of this dynamic knowledge hearth.
+Their principles of association, organic growth, and interconnected knowledge have guided the design and nurturing-- of this dynamic knowledge hearth.
 I acknowledge and thank the brilliant minds behind these concepts for their invaluable contribution to this cottage's homely wisdom.
 ## 📚 Timeworn Study
 *As you wander through the welcoming cottage and ascend the creaking stairs, you find yourself entering the timeworn study, a realm of knowledge and memories waiting to be discovered.*